The L sign is one of the features useful in identifying the central sulcus on cross-sectional imaging.

 The disease is more common in the paediatric population, with a peak incidence between one and three years of age 5.
 Incidence is...

-The skeleton is the most commonly involved organs system in Langerhans cell histiocytosis (LCH) and is by far the most common location for single lesion, often referred to as eosinophilic granuloma (EG) (the terms are used interchangeably in this article).
-For a general discusion of this disease...
+The skeleton is the most commonly involved organ system in Langerhans cell histiocytosis (LCH) and is by far the most common location for single-lesion LCH, often referred to as eosinophilic granuloma (EG) (the terms are used interchangeably in this article).
+For a general discusion of this dise...

 Large bowel obstruction (LBO) are often impressive on imaging, on account of the ability of the large bowel to massively distend.
 This condition requires prompt diagnosis and treatment.